-After we have winnowed out all the above factors is when the dog starts to understand that it is all about that little sound we were making.
+The dog starts to understand that it is all about that little sound we were making after we winnow out the contextual cues.
 Some breeds are better than this than others, and experienced dogs learn it faster.
-But generalizing is something that none of us trainers can afford to skip.
+But none of us trainers can afford to skip generalization.

 There has been quite a bit written on reasons a dog might not respond to a cue.
 Here are three nice blog posts about it: